nadakhader04/JavaScript-Basics/README.md

 #### %c is a special placeholder in console.log() that tells the browser: The next string argument is a CSS style to apply to the text following me.

+"color: red" is applied to "Hi"

+"color: blue" is applied to "Github

 ## Data Type of JavaScript